Kevlar info and Boat Rope Links

 Advantages of Aramid

 - Very high tensile strength with a high strength to weight ratio.
-Stength is not affected by water but it does absorb moisture
+Strength is not affected by water but it can absorb moisture being a polar molecule.

 - Great resistance to heat, burning, or thermal degradation